antoinemarchal/ivis/docs/index.rst

 .. note::

    If you use **IViS**, please cite our work and reference the `IViS GitHub repository <https://github.com/antoinemarchal/ivis>`_.
-This work will be published either in Joss or an astrophysical journal soon.
+This work will be published either in JOSS or an astrophysical journal soon.